-Oral sores/ lesions may affect short term or longterm.
+Oral sores, mouth sores, or mouth lesions may affect short-term or long-term.
 Diseases affecting your body and mind may contribute to oral health problems.
-Some oral diseases and conditions potentially affect your general health and well being as well.
-As these disorders affect vital functions such as eating, drinking, talking they are detrimental to overall wellbeing.
+Some oral diseases and conditions potentially affect your general health and well-being as well.
+These disorders affect vital functions such as eating, drinking, and talking they are detrimental to overall wellbeing.

 Most oral lesions appear red and white in the oral cavity.
 These lesions may appear similar and confusing.
 Therefore you need an evaluation by a trained expert for a definitive diagnosis.

 A definitive diagnosis is a foundation for a prognostic outcome.
-In order to provide diagnosis, we will work up the problem in a systematic evidence-based approach.
+In order to provide a diagnosis, we will work up the problem in a systematic evidence-based approach.
 This may include doing a biopsy procedure, blood tests, or imaging.
-Thus, after the diagnostic process, we will be able to provide a personalized treatment plan for you.
+Thus, after the diagnostic process, we can provide a personalized treatment plan for you.

-Oral Medicine care involves the clinical management oral pathologies, diseases, disorders, and conditions such as recurrent/ persistent mouth sores and lesions that may be caused by local or systemic conditions or that are caused by allergic reactions, autoimmune conditions, nutritional deficiency, viral or fungal infections, and even premalignant and cancerous mouth sores.
-The emphasis on making a definitive diagnoses and providing targeted therapies are the key components.
+Oral Medicine care involves the clinical management of oral pathologies, diseases, disorders, and conditions such as recurrent/ persistent mouth sores and lesions that may be caused by local or systemic conditions or that are caused by allergic reactions, autoimmune conditions, nutritional deficiency, viral or fungal infections, and even premalignant and cancerous mouth sores.
+The key components are emphasizing making definitive diagnoses and providing targeted therapies.

 - Oral lesions, ulcers, blisters, infections, and precancer lesions.

 - Infections of mouth, such as thrush and cold sores

 - Oral cancer

 - Abnormal oral sensation

 - Allergies and drug-related reactions occurring in the mouth and facial areas